w1n5rx/ToDoApp/README.md

-# Programming Challenge: Online To-Do List

 ### Objective
 Create a single page web application to manage a task list using plain JavaScript.

 ### Requirements
 The application provides the functionality to view the list of to-do items, create them, and mark them as done.
 The front-end technology is based on JavaScript / HTML / CSS.
 Tasks are stored using a Rest service.
-Please realize data transfer between web client and back-end service.
+Data transfer between web client and back-end service is realized too.

 ### Additional Information
-The server-side implementation is provided and implemented based on Node.js.
+The server-side implementation is done in Node.js.
 The API is documented below.
-Please deliver an appealing, well-crafted and creative solution.
-You are free to extend the feature set.
-Try to use as few libraries as possible, **we want to see your understanding of standard web technologies and thus plain JavaScript is preferred**.

-**Don't forget to polish your user interface with your flavor of CSS.**

 --------------------------------------------------------

 # Back-end Service